damzymichael/RMS-frontend/README.md

 # RMS-frontend

-Front end for a Restaurant Management System with CRA and MUI
+# Front end for a Restaurant Management System with Vite recat, mui, react query and react router